-What is Tensor flow?
+What is Tensor Flow?

 Tensor flow is a machine learning framework that allows developers to build and train machine learning models.
 It was developed by Google Brain Team and is now widely used across various industries.